All Episodes

 This is the French news agency, by the way.

-The Council of Ministers agreed to expand the range of self-employment jobs and their use as another alternative for workers who lose their jobs, said Castro, as he gave a closing address at one of the two annual sessions of the National Assembly.
+The Council of Ministers agreed to expand the range of self-employment jobs and their use as another alternative for workers who lose their jobs, said Castro as he gave a closing address at one of the two annual sessions of the National Assembly.

 Cuba's been in trouble.

-One of the most unfortunate things to happen when the Soviet Union gave up giving five billion dollars a year to the Castros is that Cuban cigars went to tank.
+One of the most tragic things to happen, one of the most unfortunate things to happen when the Soviet Union gave up giving $5 billion a year to the Castros is that Cuban cigars went to tank.

 Cuban cigars went to hell.